gumvic/nanoql/README.md

           (go
             (into [] (map user) ids)))))))

-;; this is the executor which retrieves the users by their name ;; note that we are finally using the query AST (args) ;; this executor returns a vector of executors
+;; this is the executor which retrieves the users by their names ;; note that we are finally using the query AST (args) ;; this executor returns a vector of values
 (defn users [{:keys [args]}]
   (go
     (into